nehaadawadkar2203/RestaurantManagement/README.md

 # RestaurantManagement
-Restaurant management system is a desktop based application which provides various features for handling operations of a restaurant not only for the customers but also the restaurant admin.
+Restaurant management system is a desktop based application which provides various features for handling operations of a restaurant not only for the customers but also for the restaurant admin.

 Features provided: